Northwest Horticultural Council

 B. Licenses and quotas:

 In respect to cherries, importers must obtain an import license from the Ministry of Commerce.
-Apples and Pears are exempt from such a license.
+Apples and pears are exempt from such a license.

 C. Currency Issues: